-Southern Italians adore bambini (children) and acts of face pinching are as common as Vespas, espresso and olive groves.
-On the flipside, Italy's southern regions offer few special amenities for little ones, which makes a little planning go a long way.
+Southern Italians adore bambini (children) and fawning locals are as common as espresso, olive groves and Vespas.
+On the flip side, Italy's southern regions offer few special amenities for little ones, which means a little planning goes a long way.

 - Aeolian Islands Seven tiny volcanic islands off Sicily with everything from spewing lava to black-sand beaches.

 - Mt Vesuvius Play 'spot the landmark' from the summit of Naples' formidable, slumbering volcano.

 - Ischia Catch a water taxi to a bubbling thermal beach or pool-hop at a verdant spa resort.

 - Pollino National Park Kids over 10 can join the grown-ups for white-water-rafting adventures in Calabria's wilds.